 Just how does the thirst mechanism work?
 Your brain reads the concentration of your blood constantly, and when your body water level has been reduced by about 1 percent or 2 percent you’ll feel thirsty and presumably drink something.
 The problem is people often don’t drink enough to make up the difference and maintain that 1 percent to 2 percent level of dehydration over time.

-At the gym, this can translate decreased performance.
+At the gym, this can translate into decreased performance.
 "When you lose about 1 percent of your body weight, your body begins to show signs of strain that it’s experiencing in terms of increased heart rate and increased core body temperature," Armstrong says.
 "At 3 percent body weight loss, endurance performance begins to decline, and at approximately 5 percent body weight loss, strength and power performance degrade."
-Even mild dehydration can affect your day-to-day life—you may feel lightheaded, dizzy, tired, headachy and have trouble focusing or concentrating as well.
+Even mild dehydration can affect your day-to-day life—you may feel lightheaded, dizzy, or tired; even have a headache and trouble focusing or concentrating as well.

 Getting What You Need